joccing/geoguru/README.md

-v0.41	To refactor query function in cmain.py into country.py using a data manager. v0.5	Added a basic command dispatcher for interactive mode. v0.51	Create load, verbose commands for interactive mode
+v0.41	To refactor query function in cmain.py into country.py using a data manager. v0.5	Added a basic command dispatcher for interactive mode. v0.51	Create load, verbose commands for interactive mode v0.52	Fix bug: loading erroneous file name in IM results in no data for command line command